 Since 2008, Wide Horizons For Children has partnered with Insula Sperantelor—”Universe of Hope”—to provide a brighter future for those facing the grim probability of life on the streets.

-Vocational sponsorships cover job training and living expenses.
-In addition, psychologists and social workers work with students to help them learn the practical skills they need to live independently.
-Upon graduation, these young men and women are given jobs and housing assistance.
-Insula Sperantelor follows the graduates for several years, which is crucial to their continued success.
+Wide Horizons For Children supports 12 orphaned teenagers in Moldova every year.
+Each teen receives job training at Insula Sperantelor, living expenses and support from psychologists and social workers who help them learn the practical skills they need to live independently.
+Upon graduation, these young people are given jobs and housing assistance.
+Insula Sperantelor supports the students for several years after graduation.